The Fourth Generation

-The Betts products evolved from a concept originally developed by myself, as a teacher, for use as a personal teaching aid at Bankstown College of TAFE (NSW) in the late 1970’s.
-The original machines were built from obsolete industrial equipment donated to the electrical trades section. (first generation)
+The Betts product evolved from a concept originally developed by myself, as a teacher, for use as a personal teaching aid at Bankstown College of TAFE (NSW) in the late 1970’s to complement the then new 3 phase ELV 41.5/24.0V class room reticulation system

 In collaboration with the then Senior Head Teacher, Mr Ian Wyber (retired 2000) the concept was further developed and expanded. (second generation)